riveromatias82/ai-content-workflow/README.md

 > ⚡ **Must Include** - Use the following technologies, aligned with our tech stack:

-- **Backend:** You can use any stack you're comfortable with, but we recommend using any of the following:
+- **Backend:** You can use any stack you're comfortable with, but we recommend:
-  - TypeScript + NestJS (you can use Fastify or Koa if you prefer)
+  - TypeScript + NestJS (Fastify/Koa also valid)
-  - Python + FastAPI (you can use Flask or Django if you prefer)
+  - Python + FastAPI (Flask/Django also valid)
-  - Go + Fiber (you can use Gin or Echo if you prefer)
+  - Go + Fiber (Gin/Echo also valid)
-- **API:** REST and/or GraphQL (you choose, and justify your choice if you only use one)
+- **API:** REST and/or GraphQL (justify your choice if only one)
-- **Frontend:** React (using any framework such as Next.js, Remix, or bare metal with Vite)
+- **Frontend:** React (Next.js, Remix, or Vite)
 - **Database:** PostgreSQL (primary), MongoDB (optional if needed)
 - **Containerization:** Docker (required)
+- **AI Integrations:** OpenAI and/or Anthropic SDKs (required)
-- **Bonus:** Kafka, Redis, ArgoCD, Kubernetes (if you want to go further)
+- **Bonus:** LangChain, Kafka, Redis, ArgoCD, Kubernetes

 ### 📦 Deliverables

 > 📥 **Your submission must be a Pull Request that includes:**

-- A **backend** exposing the required APIs.
-- A **data model** to manage:
+- A **backend API** that supports:
-  - Movies, scenes, tracks, songs, and their licensing states.
-- Endpoints or queries/mutations to:
-  - Create a track and associate a song.
+  - Creating a campaign and its content pieces.
+  - Generating AI drafts (titles, descriptions, translations).
-  - Update the licensing state of a track.
+  - Updating the review state of content.
-  - Query all tracks for a given scene/movie, including licensing status.
+  - Querying campaigns with their content and review states.
 - A **frontend built with React** to:
-  - Visualize the movie scenes and associated tracks.
-  - Show licensing status.
+  - Display a campaign dashboard.
+  - Trigger AI draft generation.
+  - Provide UI to review/edit/approve/reject drafts.
-  - Allow status updates (basic UI).
+  - Show updates in real-time.
-- Suggest a real-time implementation using WebSockets, GraphQL Subscriptions, or Server-Sent Events.
 - Docker setup to run the entire app locally.
 - A `README.md` with:
-  - Setup instructions
+  - Setup instructions.
-  - Tech decisions and tradeoffs
+  - Tech decisions and tradeoffs.
-  - If applicable, your reasoning for using REST, GraphQL, or both
+  - If applicable, reasoning for REST, GraphQL, or both.

-> [!TIP]
-> Use the `docs` folder to store any additional documentation or diagrams that help explain your solution.
-> Mention any assumptions or constraints in your `README.md`.
+- A `docs/` folder for any diagrams, workflows, or extra notes.

-### 📂 Folder Suggestions
+### 📂 Suggested Folder Structure

-You can organize your project like this (suggested but not mandatory):

 ```txt
 /